Comment on page

 Retrieving the array field includes the following steps:

-Generating dynamic children help you prepare a list of items present in the array field.
+Generating dynamic children helps you prepare a list of items present in the array field.
 The returned result is stored in a variable and can later be used to populate any scrollable view.

 To generate dynamic children: